USDA-FSEPRU/FS19C-commensal-Ecoli/02b_Methods.md

   ```
 </details>

+19. (29Apr2021) Job completed.
+For the files I don't want transferred to local computer, I placed them in a directory `notransfer/`.
+For the rest of the files, I did `rsync -av --exclude notransfer -e ssh ceres:/project/fsepru/kmou/FS19C/STECgenomes/pan ./`

 ## 14. Screen for bacteriocins, microcins
 * What are the genes for bacteriocins, microcins?
 * BACTIBASE or Bagel4 for bacteriocin ID